Page Contents

 #4 It’s for Everyone

-Whether you’re a solo traveller, a couple or a group of friends, it doesn’t matter.
-I’ve travelled in groups with all of the above, even different age groups.
+I’ve travelled with group members who are all of the above, even different age groups.
 When you get a group of people together with similar interests, they just gel.
 So don’t be put off.
 Especially if you’re a solo traveller.

-When I first backpacked I joined a group tour and ended up travelling with people from the group months after the tour had finished.
+When I first backpacked, I joined a group tour and ended up travelling with people from the group months after the tour had finished.

 #5 Find the Best Spots